charlotte-hash/Figures-for-ICML2026/README.md

 # Figures-for-ICML2026
 Figures:

-1. `zo_compare_test_acc.png` and `zo_compare_test_loss.png` compare the empirical convergence rates of ZO-SGD and ZO-SGDM.
+1. `zo_compare_test_acc.png` and `zo_compare_test_loss.png` compare the empirical convergence behavior of ZO-SGD and ZO-SGDM.

-2. `zo_smooth_compare.png` indicates that the smooth and nonsmooth settings achieve similar convergence rates in practice.
+2. `zo_smooth_compare.png` shows that the smooth and nonsmooth settings exhibit similar convergence rates in practice.

-3. `Reset_acc.png` and `Reset_loss.png` suggest that resetting mainly plays the role of an analysis tool; even without resetting, the method still performs comparably to ZO-SGD and ZO-SGDM.
+3. `Reset_acc.png` and `Reset_loss.png` suggest that resetting mainly serves as an analysis tool: even without resetting, the method still performs comparably to ZO-SGD and ZO-SGDM.
+We also observe a clear early-stage acceleration effect from momentum, which is consistent with the first-order setting shown in `FO.png` and with the typical ZO-SGDM (SHB) behavior shown in `Momentum.png`.

+4. `FO.png` presents additional experiments in the first-order setting, comparing the cases with and without resetting.

 References: